brandur/sorg/content/drafts/mongodb.md

 [1] [Hacker News commentary][meteor-hn] for Meteor's article.

+[2] For a great `SERIALIZABLE` story, see the SSI example for ["overdraft
+    protection"][overdraft-protection].

-[2] It's worth noting that when using a Postgres follower for analytics, it's a
+[3] It's worth noting that when using a Postgres follower for analytics, it's a
     good idea to keep systems in place to look for long-running transactions to avoid putting backpressure on production databases.
 See my article on [Postgres Job Queues](/postgres-queues) for more information.

-[3] Although, this sort of flexibility may not be as good of an idea as you
+[4] Although, this sort of flexibility may not be as good of an idea as you
     might think.

-[4] In Postgres, try creating a `UNIQUE` index on a predicate that uses a JSON
+[5] In Postgres, try creating a `UNIQUE` index on a predicate that uses a JSON
     selector to query into a JSON document stored in a field.
 It works, and is incredibly cool.